- Portrayed By: Emma Roberts

 - Action Survivor: A tragic example: She fends off Ramirez twice and goes toe-to-toe with Montana, even killing her in self-defense.
 However, the arriving campers and bus driver witnessed said murder, and Brooke is not only framed by Margaret but is the sole living counselor.

-- Aunt Pennybags: After surviving wounds inflicted by Margaret and marrying dermatologist, Brooke starts sending Benjamin's orphaned son huge paychecks because his father was an example of how one can have a horrible backstory and a bloody history and move on and start a new life.
+- Aunt Pennybags: After surviving wounds inflicted by Margaret and marrying a successful dermatologist, Brooke starts sending Benjamin's orphaned son huge paychecks because his father was an example of how one can have a horrible backstory and a bloody history and move on and start a new life.